How to Prepare an RV for Self Storage

 The obvious tips are to remove any food or products with a scent that may attract them in the first place.
 However, you should also consider removing anything that would make good nest material.

-What Should I Take Out of My RV While Parked for Winter?
+What Should I Take Out of My RV While Parked in Self Storage?

 Step 2: Prepare Your RV Interior for Next Year